PETITE SIRAH 2020 ANALYSIS

 PETITE SIRAH QUICK NOTES

-APPEARANCE: A deep, dark wine with a wonderful purple hue and a rich ruby rim.
+APPEARANCE: A deep, dark wine with a purple hue and ruby rim.

 A black grape variety originally planted is the Rhône Valley in France and is also known as Durif.
 The cultivar is known to produce intensely coloured and highly tannic wines and thus is usually used in blends to bulk up a wine’s colour or phenolics.